Skip to contents

 width

-An integer defining the local window in number of samples around idx in which to perform the operation., between [idx - floor(width/2), idx + floor(width/2)].
+An integer defining the local window in number of samples centred on idx, between [idx - floor(width/2), idx + floor(width/2)].

 span

-A numeric value defining the local window timespan around idx in which to perform the operation.
-In units of time_channel or t, between [t - span/2, t + span/2].
+A numeric value defining the local window timespan around idx in units of time_channel or t, between [t - span/2, t + span/2].

 method

-A character string indicating how to handle replacement (see Details for more on each method):
+A character string indicating how to handle NA replacement (see Details):

 "linear"